Sponsored By

 • NVIDIA GeForce now users will soon only be able to play games on the service for a maximum of 100 hours per month.

 NVIDIA is putting a time limit on its GeForce Now cloud streaming service.
-On January 1, 2025, subscribers will have a 100-hour "monthly playtime allowance" for members of its paid Performance and Ultimate Tiers.
+On January 1, 2025, the company will impose a 100-hour "monthly playtime allowance" for members of its paid Performance and Ultimate Tiers.

 After hitting the 100-hour cap, subscribers can buy 15 more hours for $3 (Performance) or $6 (Ultimate).
 If a subscriber has up to 15 hours of unused playtime, that time will be automatically rolled over to the following month.